 While this approach is risky and not recommended for new investors, you may be able to use the difference in risk exposure and smaller initial cost involved with options trading to diversify your portfolio, though you will have to take into account the complex risks of options.

-What risks are involved with share options?
+What risks are involved with stock options?

 It is important for investors to understand that options are a strictly zero-sum game.
 That is, in each transaction, one of the parties makes a gain at the expense of the other party.
 You need to make sure you fully understand the inherent risks involved.

 The position you take through options will be a leveraged position.
-As such, a change in the price of the option is bound to be disproportionate to a change in the price of the underlying share.
+As such, a change in the price of the option is bound to be disproportionate to a change in the price of the underlying stock.
 The ratio of this change is represented by the term “delta”.
 Delta is positive for call options and negative for put options.

 You may lose your entire investment

-So long as a Telstra stays afloat, there’s always a possibility that its shares may increase in price over time.
+So long as a Telstra stays afloat, there’s always a possibility that its stocks may increase in price over time.
 Since options have limited lives, they naturally decline in value at an exponential rate as they approach their expiry dates.

 While the potential loss you can face as the buyer of an option is limited to the premium you paid, as a seller, your loss can be unlimited.
-If the buyer chooses to exercise the option, you will be obliged to deliver the purchase or the sale of the shares at the preset price irrespective of their market value.
+If the buyer chooses to exercise the option, you will be obliged to deliver the purchase or the sale of the stocks at the preset price irrespective of their market value.

 The takeaway message for beginner investors is that, ideally, options should be used to complement their current shareholding positions.
 Standalone positions should only be taken out after consultation with a broker or a financial adviser.